se5910/workout-app-client/README.md

 ### Installing

-The first step to run this frontend is to make sure you are in the root directory, and that you can see a package.json file.
+The first step to run this frontend is to make sure you are in the root directory of the project, and that you can see a package.json file.

 If you have nodejs installed you will run: